hanabi/hanabi.github.io/Reference.md

 ### The Dupe Bluff

-* This is where you perform a *Bluff* such that the card that is blind-played is already touched in someone else's hand AND the player who has the other copy has full knowledge of the card.
+* This is where you perform a *Bluff* such that the card that is blind-played is already touched in someone else's hand **and** the player who has the other copy has full knowledge of the card.
 * You wouldn't normally do this since it is only a 1-for-1 instead of a 2-for-1.
 However, it can be useful if you want to touch a card that you wouldn't otherwise be able to, like a one-away card.
 Alternatively, you may strongly want to give ancillary information to some other card.

 ### The Negative Blind-Play